Hello 2017! I may be a little late, but no doubt I have finally arrived…

 Virtually fat-free, split peas are an excellent way to add protein and fiber to your diet.
 For each 1 cup of dried split peas, you will find roughly 48 grams of protein and 50 grams of fiber!
 Notably, you’ll also find a healthy abundance of Vitamin B-1, and essential minerals such as folate, manganese and copper.
 They are small, but mighty little pea!

 Gather your peas and let’s cook up a pot of healthy, protein rich soup…

-Prepare your mirepoix of onions, celery and carrots.
+Prepare your mirepoix of onions, celery and carrots (shown above).
 Slice the cabbage.
 Gather the remaining ingredients, and cook in your crock-pot or on the stovetop.